co1ncidence/co1ncidence.github.io/mysite/content/posts/bash-basics-for-nubs.md

 **Following these steps will lead you to your solution far more often than not.**

-## Second, some CLI life hax
+## Second, Basics of bash
-This is just a collection of cool tips and tricks that'll help with fully optimizing your command line skills, expect this to be updated frequently as I learn more.
+Here I will be explaining some simple bash concepts that will help speed you along your terminal journey, knowing these is necessary if you want to truly be efficient on the command line:

 ### Autocomplete
-Something I didn't realize for a long time was that bash has built in tab-complete, so instead of typing in entire long names of folders and/or programs, you can just type in a few letters and press the `tab` key, Bash will then auto-type the rest of the name for your.
+Bash has built in **tab-complete**, so instead of typing in entire long names of folders and/or programs, you can just type in a few letters and press the `tab` key, Bash will then auto-type the rest of the name for your.
 If there are multiple possibilities, Bash will just output them all, so you can choose the one you want.

 ### Global Aliases
 `..` is an alias for the parent folder of the directory you are currently working inside, and the word `.` is the alias for the folder currently occupied.
 These are useful to know as they can save you precious time typing in long directory paths when you are working with more advanced commands.
 These aliases can be used with just about any command so be careful with them.